 |Post-Completion Academic Training||New Initial I-20 to regain status|

-F-1 students must verify financial documentation for one academic year (three academic terms and one vacation term), or the duration of your program, whichever is less.
+F-1 students must verify financial documentation for one academic year (three academic terms and one vacation term), or the duration of their program, whichever is less.
 J-1 students must show funding for the entire period of their program or extension.
-The tables below show specific financial information for current academic year.

 Financial documentation will remain valid for one year from the date it is submitted and can be used for other requests during that time.
 For new students, this includes the financial documentation submitted with the admission application.
 If you submitted financial documentation during the last year, but it does not cover the full amount you must show now, you will need to submit additional documentation that shows your ability to cover the difference.